-I have 20+ years of experience in developing and conducting in vivo MR experiments at 3.0-11.7 Tesla field in humans and animal models and have demonstrated my expertise in 60+ publications, book chapters and patents, as reviewer for 25 scientific journals and as grant reviewer for 10 national research societies.
-I served as Co-Director of Yale University's 7T Brain MR Spectroscopy Core, elected Chair of the ISMRM Engineering Study group, member of NMR in Biomedicine's editorial board and the ISMRM Annual Meeting Program Committee (AMPC).
-I serve as elected Chair of ISMRM's MR Spectroscopy Study Group.
+I have 20+ years of experience in developing and conducting in vivo MR experiments at 3.0-11.7 Tesla field in humans and animal models and have demonstrated my expertise in 60+ publications, book chapters and patents, as reviewer for 24 scientific journals and as grant reviewer for 10 national research societies.
+I served as Co-Director of Yale University's 7T Brain MR Spectroscopy Core, Chair of the ISMRM Engineering Study group, member of NMR in Biomedicine's editorial board and the ISMRM Annual Meeting Program Committee (AMPC).
+I serve as elected Vice Chair of ISMRM's MR Spectroscopy Study Group, to be Chair in 2023.